Skip to main content

 • the Ontario Implantable Cardioverter Defibrillator (ICD) database

-For all such initiatives, patient records are gathered on the front lines of health care (via the ICES computing environment) and then used by service providers for clinical and quality improvements.
+For all such initiatives, patient records are gathered on the front lines of healthcare (via the ICES computing environment) and then used by service providers for clinical and quality improvements.
 As always with ICES, ICES removes direct personal identifiers like names and health card numbers and assigns the ICES confidential code, the IKN, before it is added to ICES data.

 This constant expansion in the breadth of data holdings lends an added dimension of relevancy to ICES research.
-Relevancy, in turn, helps to ensure that studies and atlases continue to have a meaningful impact on policy and practice in the Ontario health care system.
+Relevancy, in turn, helps to ensure that studies and atlases continue to have a meaningful impact on policy and practice in the Ontario healthcare system.

 Patient Contact Studies

-ICES is currently piloting a small number of research projects called “patient contact studies” that aim to involve individual Ontarians in studies of ways to improve the health care system.
+ICES is currently piloting a small number of research projects called “patient contact studies” that aim to involve individual Ontarians in studies of ways to improve the healthcare system.
 Individuals who potentially meet the criteria for these studies based on prior health services received are contacted, potentially through their primary care provider, to confirm their eligibility for the study and to gauge their willingness to participate, after which fully informed consent is obtained.
-All ICES patient contact studies are reviewed and approved by the ICES Executive Committee and our Privacy & Legal Office, and are also overseen by an Ontario Research Ethics Board.
+All ICES patient contact studies are reviewed and approved by the ICES Executive Committee and our Privacy & Legal Office and are also overseen by an Ontario research ethics board.